S-Stepanov-1/GoIT_WEB_HW_5/README.md

 # GoIT_WEB_HW_5
 #### Individual work at the GoIT school; using of modules `aiohtttp` and `asyncio`
 ### Decription
 This program shows exchange rates for the last days.
-The information is taken from the official API of Privatbank in Ukraine.
+The information is taken from the official API of PrivatBank in Ukraine.
 Requests to the API are sent asynchronously, for this purpose `asyncio` and `aiohttp` modules are used.

 ### Running the programm